Ibarra11/ApplyFlow/README.md

 # ApplyFlow

-ApplyFlow is a browser extension that helps you manage and speed up job applications.
-Upload your resume (PDF) once, and ApplyFlow keeps it handy in a persistent side panel while you browse job sites — parsing your resume, matching it against job postings, and answering application questions with AI.
+ApplyFlow helps you manage and speed up job applications.
+Upload your resume (PDF) once, and the browser extension keeps it handy in a persistent side panel while you browse job sites — parsing your resume, parsing job postings, matching the two, and drafting answers to application questions with AI.
+Jobs you apply to are saved to a tracker you can review in a companion web dashboard.

 ## Screenshots